All Posts

 What we're working on next

-• Team captain portals -- give captains access to manage their own rosters
+• Team captain portals — give captains scoped access to manage their own rosters

-• Advanced analytics -- shooting charts, plus/minus, and efficiency ratings
+• Advanced analytics — shooting charts, plus/minus, efficiency ratings

-• Mobile app -- native iOS and Android apps for fans and organizers
+• Mobile apps — native iOS and Android for fans and organizers

-The most important part of the roadmap is hearing from organizers.
-Every feature so far was built because someone actually needed it during a real season.
-If you're running a league and something is missing, tell us.
+Every feature in the platform exists because someone needed it during a real season.
+If you're running a league and something's missing, tell us.

 Why we're building this

-Most of them are run with group chats and spreadsheets.
+There are leagues all over the country — from rec to elite — playing every weekend in gyms, rec centers, and arenas.
+Most of them are run on group chats and spreadsheets.
 The same setup people were using in 2015.
-The people running these leagues put in a lot of hours and they shouldn't have to spend Sunday mornings copy-pasting stats between apps.
+The people running these leagues put in real hours; they shouldn't have to spend Sunday mornings copy-pasting stats between apps.

 That's what ScoreLM is for.
-Handle the operational stuff so organizers can spend more time on the actual games.
+Handle the operational stuff so the people running leagues can spend more time on the actual games.

 SLM